BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 It is aimed at getting people that have never tried mining before with a focus on accessibility, security and simplicity.

-BLOC GUI Miner support two very popular miner backends: [xmr-stak](https://github.com/fireice-uk/xmr-stak) and [xmrig](https://github.com/xmrig/xmrig)
+BLOC GUI Miner support two very popular miner backends: [xmr-stak](https://github.com/fireice-uk/xmr-stak) and [xmrig](https://github.com/xmrig/xmrig) the best RandomX, CryptoNight and Argon2 CPU miner.

-BLOC GUI Miner comes with **XMR-STAK 2.10.7** and XMRIG **3.1.3** already built-in, including configuration files for CPU and GPU mining in most of the cases.
+BLOC GUI Miner comes with **XMR-STAK 2.10.7** and XMRIG **5.1.0** already built-in, including configuration files for CPU and GPU mining in most of the cases.

 If you want to learn about cryptocurrencies, [mining](../mining/What-is-mining.md) is a great place to start!